-Psoriasis is chronic inflammatory skin disease characterized by areas of thickened, inflamed, itchy, red skin, often covered with silvery scales.
+Psoriasis is a chronic inflammatory skin disease characterized by areas of thickened, inflamed, itchy, red skin, often covered with silvery scales.
 It is considered an autoimmune disorder, in which the body's immune system becomes overactive and attacks itself, causing faster than normal skin cell turnover.

 The normal skin cycle turnover – the time it takes your body to produce new skin cells and shed the old ones – is about a month.
 In people with psoriasis, production of new skin cells happens in just 3 to 4 days, but the old skin cells don't shed as quickly leading to a buildup of skin cells that results in thick, inflamed, red, flaky patches of skin called plaques.

-Psoriasis is seen in equal rates in women and in men.
+Psoriasis is seen at equal rates in women and in men.
 Most often, psoriasis starts between the ages of 15 to 35, though it can develop at any time.
 Up to 15% of psoriasis cases are seen in children.
 Psoriasis is rare in babies.

 What are Psoriasis Types?